 - New village shop.

-- 4 Additional guest car paking spaces
+- 6 Additional off-street guest/shopper car paking spaces.

 After a major renovation, Scotslion aims to re-open the enlarged hotel plus new village shop during 2020.